Skip to content

 Color scheme

-You can switch between dark mode, light mode, or match your operating system's default display theme with the radio buttons within the Color scheme options.
+You can switch between dark mode, light mode, or match your operating system's default display theme using the Color scheme radio buttons.
 By default, Reviewable will match your operating system's light or dark mode setting.
-Changing the color scheme in any Reviewable tab will immediately update it in all other instances of Reviewable for your user across any tabs or windows.
+Changing the color scheme in any Reviewable tab will immediately update it across all tabs and windows.

 Accessibility

-You can enable color replacement (colorblind) mode to replace all shades of red and green across the app, making it easier to distinguish between the two, which is especially important when looking at diffs.
-In single column layouts (unidiff), you will also notice that plus and minus icons are used to further differentiate between changes.
+You can enable color replacement (colorblind mode) to replace all shades of red and green across the app, making it easier to distinguish between the two in diffs.
+In single column diff layouts, plus and minus icons are also placed to the right side of the panel to further differentiate between changes.

 To use colorblind mode: